cbrnr/python-intro-short/04-Functions/04-Functions.md

    pass
 ```

 Parameters `a` and `b` are mandatory, whereas the remaining seven parameters have default values (and are therefore optional).
 Let's assume we want to call the function with arguments `a=10` and `b=5`, and we want only one of the remaining seven parameters to differ from their default value &ndash; say, we only want `h=-5`.
-Using positional arguments, we need to include arguments for parameters that we do not want to change:
+Using positional arguments, we need to include arguments for parameters that we do not want to change (because we need to get to the eigth parameter):

 ```python
 many_args(10, 5, 0, 1, 0, 5, 5, -5)